AlsaceDigitale/hhcamp_2015/_includes/entrepreneur-health-involved/content.markdown

 <div class="col-xs-12 col-md-6" markdown="1">
 ## Why do the Hacking Health Camp?

-### Designers, UX researchers,
+### Entrepreneurs, health involved,

 Medicine is going to be disrupted and it’s just the beginning.

 Medicine need your skills to be improved.

-Design is a fondamental aspect for prototype creation and user experience improvements in healthcare, more if users are the patient.
+All energies are required to bring ideas to life and make viable solution for healthcare.

 It’s time to live a 4 day experience in this meaningful and useful domain, with a lot of perspectives.

-At Hacking Health Camp transform and improve healthcare by rising health professionals challenges (physician, pharmacist, nurse, physiotherapist, …)
+At Hacking Health Camp transform and improve healthcare by rising health professionals (physician, pharmacist, nurse, physiotherapist, …) or patient challenges

-You didn’t know ? health professionals have lot of needs an imagination
+You didn’t know ? health professionals and patient have lot of needs and imagination

 For example las year they submit challenge like :